pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## Checkpoint

 Ok, so now I should have everything to get a basic page loading.
-Your project should look like this - if you're following along at home.
+My project is currently looking like this:

 ![Project Tree](/minimal-nextjs-blog-part1-hello-world/project-tree.png)